peter-leonov/ngx_http_js_module/README.markdown

 **default**: none
 **context**: location

-Defines a JS handler for curent location.
+Defines a JS handler for current location.
 The request object is passed to a function as the first argument.

 js_load